peterfelfer/AtomBlend-II/README.md

 `Scaling Cube` - Disable/Enable the scaling cube<br/>
 `RGB / Uniform` - Color the axes differently (x-axis red, y-axis green, z-axis blue) or choose a uniform color.<br/>
 `Line width` - Change the line width of the scaling cube<br/>
+`Scale` - Change the size of the scaling cube regarding the x, y or z axis<br/>
 `Font size` - Change the font size of the measurements of the scaling cube<br/>
 `Align font to axis` - If activated, the font of the scaling cube will be aligned to the axes<br/>
+`Round` - If enabled the measurements of the scaling cube will be rounded by the specified number of `Digits`<br/>
+`Track scaling cube to center of atom tip` - If enabled, the scaling cube is tracked to the center of the atom tip<br/>
+`x/y/z-position` - If the scaling cube is not tracked to the center of the atom tip, the scaling cube can be moved along a certain axis<br/>

 ### Legend
 In this menu you can change the appearance of the legend.
 Either scale the complete legend or make more detailed settings in `Advanced settings`.<br/>